MANOMAKS/FLAMES-calculator/README.md

-This is FLAMES calculating program made using python programming language.
+This is a FLAMES calculating program made using python programming language.
 This program is made for just entertainment purpose and not to make discomfort anyone using this program.
 Functions used:
       1. Defining functions.